Google Workspace

 Why: This step maps specific OAuth scopes (data access rights) to your service account, controlling exactly what data Clariti can read.

-Copy Your Customer ID
+Copy Your Customer ID (optional — reseller accounts only)

 Navigate to: admin.google.com → Account → Account settings